lil-lab/navi/README.md

 The output logs will be dumped into logging directories under the executed experiment directory.
 The data of each experiment is also located under the experiment directory, usually in a directory called `data`.

-## Understanding the code

-Navi uses [UW SPF](http://yoavartzi.com/spf) (The University of Washington Semantic Parsing Framework).
-The experiments included use the experiment platform provided by SPF.
-The best way to start understanding the code and the various features is to first understand the SPF experiment platform (documented in SPF) and then use the experiment files as a starting point to explore the code.

 ## Included Experiments

 ### Development cross validation (dev.cross)